-Both are known to be described by the Ising universality class, or, equivalently, the conformal field theory (CFT) with central charge $c=1/2$ \cite{DiFrancesco97}.
+These are at a phase transition between the trivial paramagnet and the above $H_{\rm Ising}$ and $H_{\rm Ising}'$, respectively.
+Both are described by the Ising universality class, or, equivalently, the conformal field theory (CFT) with central charge $c=1/2$ \cite{DiFrancesco97}.
 This universality class has a \emph{unique local} operator $\sigma(x)$ with scaling dimension $\Delta_\sigma = 1/8$ (meaning that $\langle \sigma(x) \sigma(0) \rangle \sim 1/x^{2\Delta_\sigma}$) \cite{DiFrancesco97}.
-There are various choices of microscopic operators on the lattice that generate this operator in the low-energy effective theory, e.g., $\sigma(x) \sim Z_n$ for $H$ and $\sigma(x) \sim Y_n$ for $H'$.
+The lattice operators that have overlap with this continuum field $\sigma$ are naturally given by the Ising order parameters of the nearby phases, i.e.\footnote{Throughout this paper, we will use the notation `$\textrm{CFT operator} \sim \textrm{lattice operator}$' to express which lattice operator contains which dominant scaling operator (as evidenced by, e.g., correlation functions).} $\sigma(x) \sim Z_n$ for $H$ and $\sigma(x) \sim Y_n$ for $H'$.
 We observe that these two operators transform \emph{differently} under complex conjugation $T$.
 We say that these two Ising CFTs are \emph{enriched} by the $\mathbb Z_2^T$ symmetry $T$, with the former CFT obeying $T \sigma T =+\sigma$ and the latter $T \sigma T = -\sigma$.
 Indeed, one can argue that this charge is always \emph{discrete}, i.e. $T \sigma T = \pm \sigma$, and that it is \emph{well-defined}, i.e., all choices of lattice operators that generate $\sigma$ in the low-energy effective theory have the same charge/sign \emph{if} $T$ is an unbroken symmetry\footnote{Both statements follow from that the fact that if $\mathcal O_1$ and $\mathcal O_2$ both generate $\sigma$, then $\langle \mathcal O_1 \mathcal O_2 \rangle \neq 0$ (following from the fusion rule $\sigma \times \sigma = 1 +\varepsilon$) which must be real if $T$ is unbroken.}.
 This discrete invariant cannot change as long as we stay within the Ising universality class.